nikomatsakis/rfcs/text/0000-contingency-plan.md

 However, even though the version attribute can be used to make breaking changes "opt-in" (and hence not really breaking), this is still a tool to be used with great caution.
-After all, just as we want upgrading Rust to be hassle-free, we want it to be hassle-free to upgrade a project to use the latest version of the language.
 Therefore, **the RFC also proposes guidelines on when it is appropriate to include an "opt-in" breaking change and when it is not**.

 This RFC is focused specifically on the question of what kinds of changes we can make within a single major version (as well as some